tu-yaxin/tu-yaxin.github.io/_pages/about.md

 I’m broadly interested in theoretical computer science, with a focus on cryptography and its interplay with other fields.

-During my undergraduate, I am fortunate to be advised by great people.
+During my undergraduate, I was fortunate to be advised by great people.
 <ul>
 <li>
 I was fortunate to be advised by <a href="http://www.chenyilei.net/">Prof. Yilei Chen</a> who sparked my interest in cryptography.